Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/MFT.md

 ### Overview

-The `Master File Table (MFT)` is a main element of any `New Technology File System (NTFS)` partition with the MFT, filename `$MFT`, being the first file of the partition.
+The `Master File Table (MFT)`, filename `$MFT`, is the main element of any `New Technology File System (NTFS)` partition.
+The `Partition Boot Sector` `$Boot` metadata file, which starts at sector 0 and can be up to 16 sectors long, describes the basic `NTFS` volume information and indicates the location of the `$MFT`.

-The MFT contains an entry for all existing files written on the partition.
+The `MFT` contains an entry for all existing files written on the partition.
-Deleted files that were once written on the partition may also still have a record in the MFT.
+Deleted files that were once written on the partition may also (temporally) still have a record in the `MFT`.

-Each record entry in the MFT notably includes:
+Each record entry in the `MFT` notably includes:
   - The filename.
   - The file size.
+  - The file unique (under the `NTFS` volume) `Security ID` in the `$STANDARD_INFORMATION` attribute.
   - The file creation, last modified, last accessed, and last changed `SI` timestamps in the `$STANDARD_INFORMATION` attribute.
   - The file creation, last modified, last accessed, and last changed `FN`